freyaacar/sim_fmri_ma/README.md

 ## Done
 * Read in t-maps
 * Compute effect sizes
+* Calculate within- and between study variance

 ## To do
+* Pool HCP studies
-* Calculate within- and between study variance
+* Compute within- and between study variance of HCP meta-analysis
-* Determine other parameters (number of peaks, clusters, peak heights, cluster sizes, sample size, ...)
+* Determine other parameters from both meta-analyses (number of peaks, clusters, peak heights, cluster sizes, sample size, ...)
+* Compare these parameters to the parameters of a meta-analysis constructed from HCP dataset
 * Find new datasets (+ extract as many parameters as possible)
+* Simulate new meta-analysis set based on these parameters
 * Export different formats (t-maps, ES maps, SPM output, FSL output, peak coordinates)
-* Compare these parameters to the parameters of a meta-analysis constructed from HCP dataset
-* Compute between-study variance of HCP dataset
-* Add more real meta-analyses/studies